astronoray/academic-site/content/publication/garner2025_5474/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: 'Submitted to *The Astrophysical Journal*'
+publication: 'Accepted in *The Astrophysical Journal*'
-publication_short: 'Submitted to *ApJ*'
+publication_short: 'Accepted in *ApJ*'

 abstract: "A satellite galaxy of the nearby spiral M101, NGC 5474 has a prominent bulge offset from the kinematic center of the underlying star-forming disk that has gained attention in recent years.
 Recent studies have proposed that this putative offset bulge is not a classical